satrai-lab/di-hydro-data-models/static/DataModel.HydroPowerPlant/PumpingStation/Readme.md

 ## Definition

-A **PumpingStation** is an installation within a hydropower system that lifts water from a lower elevation back into an upstream reservoir—often as part of a pumped storage scheme.
-It consists of electrically driven pumps, motors, and associated controls, boosting stored potential energy and enabling additional generation capacity during peak demand.
+A **PumpingStation** is a facility that moves water from one location to another—such as from a river or lower reservoir up to an upper reservoir or between network segments—using electrically driven pumps.

 ## Attributes Specifications